csd81/LP/0tutorial/chapters/xx05a.md

 printf "Minimum Production: %g\n", min_production;
 ```

 Note that in our code, `min_production` is the name of the **variable**, and `Minimum_Production` is the name of the **objective function**.
 In GNU MathProg, we could use both as values.
-However, be cautious when referring to the objective by its name, because constant terms in the objective are omitted.
-The reason for this is that constant terms do not affect the selection of the optimal solution, only the value of the objective.
+However, be cautious when referring to the objective by its name because constant terms in the objective are omitted.
+Constant terms do not affect the selection of the optimal solution, only the value of the objective.
 Therefore, it is recommended to refer to the objective function value using the variable `min_production` instead.

 We can now run our model to solve two problems.

 **Example 1: Ignoring Production/Usage Limits**

 In the first example, all the limits (`Min_Usage`, `Min_Production`, `Max_Production`) are ignored, except for the `Storage` capacity.
-Note that, in the data section, we can begin rows with a hash mark (`#`).
+Note that in the data section, we can begin rows with a hash mark (`#`).
 This turns the row into a **comment**, effectively excluding it from processing.
-The data section looks like the following:
+The data section looks like this:

 ```
 data;